ebellocchia/bip_utils/readme/electrum.md

 ## Electrum library

-The Electrum library is a simple module that allows to generate keys and addresses like Electrum wallet, since it uses its own derivation paths and algorithms.
+The Electrum library is a simple module that allows generating keys and addresses like Electrum wallet, since it uses its own derivation paths and algorithms.

 ### Electrum v1